 Although CT scans should be taken when necessary, it is also best to limit one’s exposure to radiation, whenever possible.
 Because each individual case is different, the decision to undergo a CT scan ultimately falls on the physician, the patient, and his or her parent.
 Any lingering concerns about CT scans should be addressed with the physician.

-In the video below, I give further advice to parents concerned about the study, and what it means for their children.
+In the above video, I give further advice to parents concerned about the study, and what it means for their children.
 I also explain exactly what CT scans are and suggest a few possible alternatives.